datawire/ambassador-docs/reference/authentication.md

 ## Redis

 The Ambassador Edge Stack relies on Redis to store short-lived authentication credentials and rate limiting information.
-If the Redis data store is lost, users will need to log back in and all existing rate limits would be reset.
+If the Redis data store is lost, users will need to log back in and all existing rate-limits would be reset.